KenKundert/emborg/doc/index.rst

     $ emborg mount BACKUPS

-The :ref:`mount command <mount>` creates a directory 'BACKUPS' and then mounts an archive or the whold repository on this directory.
+The :ref:`mount command <mount>` creates a directory 'BACKUPS' and then mounts an archive or the whole repository on this directory.
 This allows you to move into the archive or repository, navigating, examining, and retrieving files as if it were a file system.